Upcoming Events

 New Plays Aloud is a reading group for actors and playwrights, facilitated by Kate Rich.
 The group meets monthly on the last day of every month (unless there is a conflict with a holiday or other Pier One programming).
 Readings include short works, long works, newly published works, and works in progress.
 New Plays Aloud is free and open to the public.
 The location for the readings varies.
 Stay tuned for information on this month’s gathering!

-Donations gratefully accepted at the door
+Donations accepted at the Spit Theatre.

 New Plays Aloud